mtrybulec/interviewer/QUICK-START.md

 A note on using combo-boxes: they're harder to use (for respondents) than radio-buttons - they require two clicks to select a response.
-Combo-boxes can also display on top of subsequent questions or navigation buttons, hiding contents and requiring yet another click outside of the pull-down list.
+Combo-boxes can also display on top of subsequent questions or navigation buttons (as in the screenshot above), hiding contents and requiring yet another click outside of the pull-down list.

 So, combo-boxes should really be used only when the list of responses is very long